Ocoee On Fire: The 1920 Election Day Massacre

 By that time it was early afternoon, the increasingly angry white mob headed toward the home of Mose Norman but were tipped off that he was hiding out at the home of July Perry.
 The “justice seekers” surrounded Perry’s home, from which Norman had long since left.

 The group’s leader, a military veteran and former police chief of Orlando named Sam Salisbury, knocked on the door of the wood-framed home.
 Perry knew they were cornered and reluctantly answered the door.
 The officer insisted that Perry come with him to which the 51-year-old replied “Yes suh, boss, let me get my coat.”
 At that moment Salisbury grabbed Perry by the arm and put him in a headlock, thinking he might run.
 Perry’s daughter Coretha responded by putting a rifle in the officer’s belly.
-Salisbury instinctively brushed the weapon aside when it fired, shooting the officer in the right arm; he retreated out of the door and rolled on the ground to escape.
+Salisbury instinctively brushed the weapon aside.
+In that intense moment the gun fired, shooting the officer in the right arm; he retreated out of the door and rolled on the ground to escape.

 With only Perry’s family inside, a hail of gunfire erupted in both directions.
 Two of Salisbury’s men, Elmer McDaniels and Leo Borgard, were killed when they tried to storm the house by kicking in the backdoor.
 Coretha was also shot in the arm, possibly by a stray bullet from her father’s gun.
 Though the wound was not life threatening, she had a scar for the rest of her life.